greenelab/deep-review/sections/05_treat.md

 dynamically weight the importance the neural network gives to each feature.
 By inspecting the attention weights for a particular sample, a practitioner can identify the important features for a particular prediction.
-Choi et al [@arxiv:1608.05745] inverted the typical architectue of recurrent neural networks to improve interpretability.
+Choi et al [@arxiv:1608.05745] inverted the typical architecture of recurrent neural networks to improve interpretability.
 In particular, they only used recurrent connections in the attention generating procedure, leaving the hidden state directly connected to the input variables.
 This model was able to produce